Placement Delivery Array Design for Combination Networks with Edge Caching: System Model and Preliminaries

 for some function $\psi_T\colon \mathbb{F}_2^{B\cdot R\cdot r} \times \mathbb{F}_2^{B\cdot M} \times [N]^K\rightarrow \mathbb{F}_2^B$.

-The \emph{optimal worst-case rate} $R^\star(M)$ is the smallest delivery rate $R$ for which there exist some placement and delivery strategies so that the probability of decoding error $\hat{W}_{d_T} \neq W_{d_T}$ vanishes asymptotically as $B\to \infty$ at all the users and for any possible demand $\bm{d}$. $R^*(M)$ has the following cut-set bound \cite{MJi2015}:
+The \emph{optimal worst-case rate} $R^\star(M)$ is the smallest delivery rate $R$ for which there exist some placement and delivery strategies so that the probability of decoding error $\hat{W}_{d_T} \neq W_{d_T}$ vanishes asymptotically as $B\to \infty$ at all the users and for any possible demand $\bm{d}$.

 Special focus will be given to $(h,r)$-combination networks with $r|h$.
 In this case, the users can be partitioned into subsets so that in each subset exactly one user is connected to a given relay, see \cite{LiTangISIT2016}. \begin{definition}[Resolvable Networks] \emph{A combination network is called \emph{resolvable} if the user set $\mathbf{T}$ can be partitioned into subsets $\mathcal{P}_1,\mathcal{P}_2,\cdots,\mathcal{P}_{\tilde{K}}$ so that for all $i\in [\tilde{K}]$ the following two conditions hold: \begin{itemize} \item If $T,T'\in \mathcal{P}_i$ and $T\neq T'$, then $T\cap T'=\emptyset$. \item $\bigcup_{T:T\in\mathcal{P}_i}T=[h]$. \end{itemize} Subsets $\mathcal{P}_1,\mathcal{P}_2,\cdots,\mathcal{P}_{\tilde{K}}$ satisfying these conditions are called \emph{parallel classes}.} \end{definition}